agabrown/astrometry-inference-tutorials/luminosity-calibration/README.md

 The [parallax survey simulation module](./parallaxsurveys.py) contains a Hipparcos and a TGAS error model.
 For TGAS the distribution of parallax errors is assumed to be independent of magnitude.
-The probability density of the parallaxes error distribution is obtained as a kernel density estimate for all parallax errors in the TGAS catalogue.
+The probability density of the parallax error distribution is obtained as a kernel density estimate from all parallax errors in the TGAS catalogue.
 One can use the [fit-tgas-parallax-errors.py](./fit-tgas-parallax-errors.py) Python code to try to fit this distribution with an inverse Gamma distribution.
 The necessary data can be extracted from the [Gaia